 The Ohio Commission on Fatherhood staff, fatherhood practitioners and leaders from other counties who have completed the training.

-Training took place over six months and consisted of webinars, workshops and technical assistance.
+Training took place over six months and consisted primarily of conference calls and webinars.

 How much did the training cost?

 The Ohio Commission on Fatherhood provided the training at no cost to the counties.
 In fact, counties participating in the initiative received a one-time $10,000 implementation grant to begin or continue fatherhood programs in their county.
 The funds are dispersed to a participating organization or county agency at the end of the training.

 Who must participate in the training?

 The leadership team must participate in the training.
 Effective July 1, 2019, the leadership team must consist of 5 of the following 7 people or their designees:

 2. Juvenile or Domestic Relations Judge

 5. Leader of a local faith-based entity or business

 7. Corrections representative from jail or community corrections located in the county